The Spring Cleaning Body Detox You Didn’t Know You Needed

 It sounds trite, but when it comes to improving mental clarity, regular exercise can’t be beat.
 That can look any number of ways — from taking a short walk (and if you’re able to do that in a natural setting, like a park, that’s even better!) to doing some simple stretches and small, meditative movements at home.

-Ways to Cleanse the Body
+Ways to do a Body Cleanse Detox

 Eat detoxifying foods.